 All of us are inherently corrupt in some way.
 The world, in fact, is filled with corruption and before we ever do a thing to it.
 I believe this is due to the fall of man the bible talks about.
 Perhaps it is truth that once the lion lay with the lamb, everyone was dining on manna from heaven and life was sweet.
 We wanted more and then all hell broke loose.
 We compromise and while the laws are written upon our hearts, we war with our ego, our desires and principles.

 Because of the imperfection inherent in our condition, our fault if the bible is to be believed, then the goal becomes ahimsa or causing least harm.
 But we know we will cause harm.
+The gas guzzler is swapped out for an electric or hybrid.
+Both still burn oil and create battery waste.
+Some folks eat off paper plates so their dishwashing is reduced but their trash footprint is larger.
+So the goal is baby steps toward kindness and causing least harm, with the compassionate understanding that none of us is perfect, nor will we ever be fully enlightened on this plane of existence, but we do have a goal of it.
 The meat eater pets and perhaps cherishes his cat.
 The vegan kills plants.
 I sprout stuff all week long, just to watch it grow a wee bit and eat it.
 In my Hippocrates studies, I was taught that sprouts talk to each other while growing as well as pick up on the energy and mineral needs of the individual growing them, through touch.